A Guide to Solving Common PCBA Prototyping Issues

 PCBA prototyping aims to design, build, and test a production run of PCBAs.
 However, issues can arise with the building and testing of the prototype itself.

-Creating a prototype design that is incompatible with the board layout size, requires running jumper wires, or requires other workarounds to get the prototype built can often lead to DFM issues later in the process.
+Creating a prototype design that’s incompatible with the board layout size, requires running jumper wires, or other workarounds.
+This can often lead to DFM issues later in the process.

-Not allowing for test access to a point or node within a specific circuit makes testing very difficult and can result in shorts, opens, or other failures making their way through design into the production phase.
+Not allowing for test access to a point or node within a specific circuit makes testing very difficult.
+It can result in shorts, opens, or other failures making their way through design into the production phase.

 Design For Manufacturability (DFM) Issues

-Because there is often no direct contact between the designer and the manufacturer throughout the design stage, the design engineer may not realize until later that the layout doesn’t match the manufacturer’s requirements.
+Because there is often no direct contact between the designer and manufacturer during the design stage, it can lead to miscommunications.
+The design engineer may not realize until later that the layout doesn’t match the manufacturer’s requirements.
 This mismatch can cause project delays, lost revenue, low closure rates, extended lead time, and inadequate production capacity.

 Typical DFM issues include:

-- Calling out components and layouts that are different from the layout on the printed circuit boards, resulting in design to BOM incompatibility.
+• Calling out components and layouts that are different from the layout on the printed circuit boards.
+It results in design to BOM incompatibility.

-- Work-arounds such as the jumper wires mentioned previously to accommodate component and layout incongruities, which then put the functionality of the end product in doubt.
+• Work-arounds such as the jumper wires mentioned previously to accommodate component and layout incongruities.
+It will then put the functionality of the end product in doubt.

-- Components placed such that they interfere with a mounted bracket or placement of the board into a housing.
+• Components placements that interfere with a mounted bracket or placement of the board into a housing.

 What Are Some Solutions to Avoid These Issues?